-WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT on October 21, 2015 for the CONSULTANT to develop Tabletop Exercises for Flood Warning and Emergency Evacuation Plan (FWEEP) for an additional contract amount of \$39,967 and to extend the CONTRACT completion date from December 31, 2015 to March 31, 2016. ("MODIFICATION NO. 2"); and
+WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT October 21, 2015 for the CONSULTANT to develop Tabletop Exercises for Flood Warning and Emergency Evacuation Plan (FWEEP) for an additional contract amount of \$39,967 and to extend the CONTRACT completion date from December 31, 2015 to March 31, 2016. ("MODIFICATION NO. 2"); and

-WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT on March 31, 2016 for the CONSULTANT to extend the contract time to allow the CONSULTANT to coordinate with the Corps of Engineers and for Board approval of a modification of CONTRACT to include for the final design of PROJECT at no additional cost and to extend the CONTRACT completion date from March 31, 2016 to December 31, 2016. ("MODIFICATION NO. 3"); and
+WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT March 31, 2016 for the CONSULTANT to extend the contract time to allow the CONSULTANT to coordinate with the Corps of Engineers and for Board approval of a modification of CONTRACT to include for the final design of PROJECT at no additional cost and to extend the CONTRACT completion date from March 31, 2016 to December 31, 2016. ("MODIFICATION NO. 3"); and

-WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT on January 9, 2017 for the CONSULTANT to extend the contract time to allow the CONSULTANT to coordinate with the Corps of Engineers and to allow for Board of Supervisors approval of a modification of CONTRACT to include the final design of the project at no additional cost and to extend the CONTRACT completion date from December 31, 2016 to December 31, 2017. ("MODIFICATION NO. 4"); and
+WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT January 9, 2017 for the CONSULTANT to extend the contract time to allow the CONSULTANT to coordinate with the Corps of Engineers and to allow for Board of Supervisors approval of a modification of CONTRACT to include the final design of the project at no additional cost and to extend the CONTRACT completion date from December 31, 2016 to December 31, 2017. ("MODIFICATION NO. 4"); and

-WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT on May 12, 2017 for the CONSULTANT to add Phase 4 for the final design of the SCR-1 levee rehabilitation for an additional CONTRACT amount of \$1,229,321.00 and to extend the CONTRACT completion date from December 31, 2017 to December 31, 2022. ("MODIFICATION NO. 5"); and
+WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT May 12, 2017 for the CONSULTANT to add Phase 4 for the final design of the SCR-1 levee rehabilitation for and additional contract amount of \$1,229,321.00 and to extend the CONTRACT completion date from December 31, 2017 to December 31, 2022. ("MODIFICATION NO. 5"); and

-WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT on May 30, 2018 for the CONSULTANT to revise the effort in Task VIII.f, Water Quality Characterization and Recommendations from developing a Stormwater Sampling and Analysis Program (SAP) to Modeling Analysis using the Event Mean Concentrations (EMC) for an additional CONTRACT amount of \$16,466. ("MODIFICATION NO. 6"); and
+WHEREAS it has become necessary to revise the effort in Task VIII.f., Water Quality Characterization and Recommendations from developing a stormwater Sampling and Analysis Program (SAP) to a modeling analysis using the Event Mean Concentrations (EMC); and